polterguy/aista-jekyll/README.md

 # Title of your site
 title: Title of your site

+# Slogan of your site
+slogan: Slogan of your site

-# Description of your site, or slogan
+# Description of your site
-description: Slogan of your site
+description: This is the description for your site

 # Google Analytics tracking code
 google_analytics: UA-123456789-1